thakurtushar02/Picture-Compressor/README.md

 ![3colourTree](https://user-images.githubusercontent.com/48281867/66281605-946a6b80-e918-11e9-9f0c-33254526e8b4.jpg)

 Notice how there are only three colours in the second image.
-The second image is also smaller than the first one.
+The second image is also smaller (in kB) than the first one.

+Have fun!